 The real estate agent you choose is your home-selling project manager, coordinating and overseeing the preparation, marketing, scheduling, and closing entities that are involved in the process.
 She is a vital resource in finding the right team to sell your property.
 As you are considering which real estate agent to hire, begin with a network of those you already know.
 Ask friends and work associates who have successfully sold similar homes and get in touch with their recommendations.
 Spend time with prospective agents, interviewing them thoroughly and evaluating the portfolio of luxury homes they have sold.
 Only a select few agents truly understand the unique features of selling high-end property, and you want to be confident that the agent you hire is truly up to the task.

 The next vital member of your team is the professional stager.
 Your real estate agent may have an in-house stager who works exclusively with their clients.
 If not, she will have recommendations for those who've done quality work for them in the past.
 A skilled stager treats your Anna Maria Island beach home as a work of art, cleverly and tastefully arranging wall hangings, furniture, and accessories in a way that will display and showcase your home's very best features.
-The stager gives careful attention to the flow and feel of each space, as well as emphasizing the potential for a life well-lived in your home.
+The stager gives careful attention to the flow and feels of each space, as well as emphasizes the potential for a life well-lived in your home.

 The real estate photographer works closely with the home stager.
 Oftentimes, vacation homes and coastal destination properties are purchased by internationals or those moving from across the country.
 Therefore, touring the home in person is not always feasible.
 At the very least, it can be a substantial investment of time and resources, and they want to be confident in what they are getting before planning a trip to see your Anna Maria Island Property.
 Modern photography and videography capabilities allow for drone flyovers, virtual tours, and more.
 The images captured must be outstanding and quality and abundant in quantity.